g-ford/cradle/part12/README.markdown

 ## Simple Example

-Rather than try to retro fit the State Monad throughout our emitter, which will be complex and tedious, I will use a simplified example.
+Rather than try to retro fit the State Monad throughout our emitter in this article, which will be complex and tedious, I will use a simplified example.

 First thing we do is create a data type to collect all out stateful information, and a new type using `State` and our new data type.